SuryaFullStack/SuryaFullStack/README.md

 - 👋 Hi, I’m @SuryaFullStack
-- 👀 I’m interested in MERN and JavaScript.
+- 👀 I’m interested in learning team managment.
-- 🌱 I’m currently learning MERN and JavaScript.
+- 🌱 I’m currently Full Stack Professional.
 - 💞️ I’m looking to collaborate on any of JavaScript project and any technologies.
 - 📫 Reach me at web.surya@live.com